American Liberals Won’t Let the Death Penalty Die

 California Attorney General Kamala Harris speaks at a press conference.
 Photo via Wikimedia

 When I called Harris’ office to ask how, specifically, throwing out the death penalty violates defendants’ rights, I did not get an answer.
-So I turned to Matt Cherry, executive director of Death Penalty Focus, an organisation which opposes capital punishment.
-“I do not know what Kamala Harris meant,” he told me, as it’s the status quo that sees death row inmates languish for years in overcrowded prison cells – or torturous solitary confinement – waiting for execution that the state doesn’t even have the drugs to carry out (though Governor Brown says he’s working on a concoction that can kill prisoners without torturing them to death; such is the kinder, gentler face of liberalism).
+So I turned to Matt Cherry, executive director of Death Penalty Focus, an organization which opposes capital punishment.
+“I do not know what Kamala Harris meant,” he told me, as it’s the status quo that sees death row inmates languish for years in overcrowded prison cells—or torturous solitary confinement—waiting for execution that the state doesn’t even have the drugs to carry out (though Governor Brown says he’s working on a concoction that can kill prisoners without torturing them to death; such is the kinder, gentler face of liberalism).

 “It is important to emphasize that the cost and length of the appeals process, which Judge Carney highlights, is not a flaw in the system,” Cherry said, “but is an inevitable outcome of the requirement for due process in the use of the only punishment that is fatal and irreversible.”
 The system can’t be fixed, in other words: it’s fatally broken and must be thrown out.